This article was updated to reflect recent research on January 15, 2021.

 Mind over matter?

-Here are five myths that need to scrub away from our attitudes about aging:
+Here are five myths you can scrub away from your attitudes about aging:

 Myth #1: Physical disability is inevitable

 While arthritis is more common among older people, it isn’t age itself that causes it.
 It’s the wear and tear on the cartilage between joints and bones that lead to the stiffness and pain of arthritis.

 In your younger years, arthritis can be prevented by wearing supportive shoes, doing lower-impact exercise and keeping your weight down.